fsu-fall2022-capstone/Project-Group-5/SoftwareRDDoc.md

 ## Operating Environment
 The bot instance will be run by python and the user will interact with the bot through discord.
 Any users operating system that can install discord will be able to use the bot.
 PostgreSQL.
+The bot could be hosted on any VPS with python.

 ## Assumptions and Dependencies